StCharliks/SantanderTestTask/README.md

 ## Key features
 - Named `HttpClient` for Hacker News with a singleton `FixedWindowRateLimiter`.
-- `HackerNewRateLimitter` handler: fail-fast lease acquisition (returns429) to avoid long internal queues.
+- `HackerNewRateLimitter` handler: fail-fast lease acquisition (returns 429) to avoid long internal queues.
 - Polly policies (bulkhead + retry) applied to the client for concurrency control and resilient retries.
 - `CachedStoriesRepository` implements stale-while-revalidate + per-key serialization to prevent cache stampedes.
 - `StoriesRepository` fetches items in parallel but is resilient to per-item failures and returns partial results.